Non-linear workflows – what are they and why should I care?

 Non-linear workflows

-Let’s break it down into some key features.
+Let’s break it down into some key characteristics.

 Branching tasks